Canon 40D vs Nikon D7000

 Feature comparison: Canon 40D vs Nikon D7000

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 40D and the D7000 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the D7000 offers a wider field of view (100%) than the one in the 40D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the D7000 has a higher magnification (0.63x vs 0.59x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 40D and Nikon D7000 in connection with corresponding information for a sample of similar cameras.

 The 40D writes its imaging data to Compact Flash cards, while the D7000 uses SDXC cards.
 The D7000 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 40D only has one slot.